dermatologist/goscar-export/README.md

 * *fdid* → The ID of the each form field.

  **(The Eform export csv of OSCAR typically has all these fields and requires no further processing)**

+## Mapping
+* Bundle with unique patients.
+All columns mapped to observations.
+* Submitter mapped to Practitioner.
+* Document type *bundle* with *composition* as the first entry
+* Unique fullUrls are generated.
+* PatientID is location + demographicNo
+* Budle of 1 composition, 1 practitioner, 1 or more patients, and many observations

 ## How to use: